cmeissner/codeaffen.org/_drafts/2023-11-14-scc_admission_flow.md

 deployer   1         21s
 ```

-The `default` SA is used for each Deployment where no particularly `serviceAccount` parameter set.
+The `default` SA is used for each Deployment where no particularly `serviceAccount` parameter is set.
+It is best practice to have a seperate Service Account for each workload or groups of workloads with same needs.

 #### Assign SCC to SA

-If you have to use protected functions for your workload, you **should use a SA especially** for this workload and **assign an SCC to this SA only**.
+If you need to use protected functions for your workload, you should select a SA specifically for this task and assign an SCC to this SA.
 This habit helps to implement the least privileges approach.
-Otherwise, if you apply an SCC with broader permissions to the `default` SA, all workloads will run with these privileges.
+Otherwise, all workloads will run with these privileges if you apply an SCC with broader permissions to the `default` SA.

 #### Use of Roles

-Assigning an SCC directly to an SA will work fine, but you should consider putting a Role into it.
-So you will be able to apply different SCCs to different SAs by changing the role and not to handle each SCC-SA-assignment individually.
+Assigning an SCC to an SA will work fine, but you should think about adding a Role to it.
+You can assign different SCCs to different SAs by changing the role, instead of handling each SCC-SA-assignment individually.